nhorihan/CapstoneProducer/README.md

 http://34.198.166.4/message/{message}
 Where '{message}' is whatever you please.
-If you receive a 500 error it is likely that our AWS instance that is running the broker is stopped, as it costs a decent ammount to keep running 24/7,so we shut it down when not developing or testing.
+If you receive a 500 error it is likely that our AWS instance that is running the broker is stopped, as it costs a decent amount to keep running 24/7,so we shut it down when not developing or testing.

 **Release Notes**
 Version 1.0.0-SNAPSHOT: